 - One of the largest emeralds discovered is the Mogul Emerald, weighing in at 217.80 carats.

-- Most often, these gemstones are cut into rectangular shapes, lending its name to the art deco style emerald cut.
+- Most often, May birthstones are cut into rectangular shapes, lending its name to the art deco style emerald cut.

 - Associated with romance, emerald is the stone of Venus, the goddess of love.
 They are also the gem for 20th and 35th wedding anniversaries.